RusPiRo/ruspiro-tutorials/02_CONSOLE/README.md

 To build this kernel we will only refer to a single dependency.
 The [``ruspiro-sdk`` crate](https://crates.io/crates/ruspiro-sdk) bundels the different RusPiRo crates for a more convinient usage.
-However, the ``ruspiro-sdk`` comes with some features to conditional compile refrenced features in, based on the need by the using kernel.
+However, the ``ruspiro-sdk`` comes with some features to conditional compile referenced crates in, based on the need by the using kernel.
 The ``ruspiro-sdk`` crate comes with the ``ruspiro-boot`` crate as active by default so the rules how the Raspberry Pi is kicked of by our new kernel also apply.

 ```